BulkGate/woosms/readme.txt

 **API & Custom Hooks**

-* Use Simple API to add functions you need to your WooCommerce store
+* Use Simple API or Advanced API to add functions you need to your WooCommerce store
 * Use custom hooks to add your own admin/customer notification to your WooCommerce SMS plugin

-**New feature – Mobile Connect (Android only)**
+**Mobile Connect (Android only)**

-Install our Android app and connect your WooCommerce eshop with your mobile phone.
+Install our Android app and connect your WooCommerce e-shop with your mobile phone.
 Take advantage of the cheap (or free) messages from your carrier's mobile plan to send SMS messages via the BulkGate SMS plugin for WooCommerce. <a href="https://www.bulkgate.com/en/solutions/mobile-connect/" target="_blank" title="Mobile Connect"> Find out more info.</a>

 = POWERED BY BULKGATE =
 This SMS plugin for WooCommerce has been developed by the <a href="https://www.bulkgate.com/en/" target="_blank" title="Multichannel platform"> BulkGate multichannel platform.</a> It has all the functions and intuitive design that you can find in the BulkGate Portal.